Bakersfield gynecologist, already on probation, now faces criminal fraud charges

 The complaint alleges that Helliwell, 47, conspired with Brandon Williams, 40, a sales representative for Irvine-based Exceltox toxicology lab, and Tamara Head, 53, owner of Rosedale Medical Billing Solution, to charge insurance companies for medically unnecessary treatment.
 The alleged fraud in the complaint dates back to 2010 and occurred as recently as 2016.

-The schemes alleged in the DA's complaint and investigative reports involve Helliwell ordering unnecessary blood and urine tests for patients for which Head fraudulently charged insurance companies.
-Helliwell received kickback from Williams, whose lab performed some of the testing, for the samples.
+The schemes alleged in the DA’s complaint and investigative reports involve Helliwell ordering unnecessary blood and urine tests for patients for which Head is accused of fraudulently charging insurance companies.
+Helliwell received kickbacks from Williams, whose lab performed some of the testing, for the samples.

 Reports state that Helliwell would collect urine samples from patients for lead and mercury testing and would “surreptitiously” order additional testing for illicit drugs without the patient’s knowledge.